Nellie Oleson: Little House on the Prairie television series

 Nellie becomes friendly with Laura in her adult years and Laura attended her wedding.
 Before Nellie takes off for her honeymoon, she throws the bouquet to Laura.
-In the episode "Come Let us Reason Together", Laura's mother Caroline helped deliver Nellie's twin babies.
+In the episode "Come Let Us Reason Together", Laura's mother Caroline helped deliver Nellie's twin babies.

 Arngrim left the series at the end of the seventh season.
 Nellie's resulting departure was explained by having her move with Percival and their twins to New York to run the family business when Percival's father falls ill; the move is made permanent when Percival's father dies.
-After Nellie's departure became permanent, the Olesons adopted a daughter named Nancy (played by Allison Balson), who bore a striking resemblance to Nellie, although she had a nastier and meaner disposition than Nellie.
+After Nellie's departure became permanent, the Olesons adopted a daughter named Nancy (played by Allison Balson), who bore a striking resemblance to Nellie, although she had an even nastier and meaner disposition.
 Nellie—who retained her pleasant personality seen in her later years—returned in the ninth season and met Nancy, who briefly ran away from home when she (mistakenly) believed that her adoptive parents loved Nellie more than her.
 When Nellie first meets Nancy and sees how she acts, she asks her parents in shock: "I know I was temperamental at her age, but I wasn't that bad... was I?"
-They all start to laugh, then they realize she was as bad.
+They all start to laugh, then they realize she was also rather bad.

 Compared to the book On the Banks of Plum Creek, the series presented Nellie Oleson as a much more prominent character.
-In the books, Nellie's family members are very minor characters, whereas the Olesons became major figures on the series, with several episodes focusing on Nellie or her family.
-Eventually, the "villainous duo" of mother Harriet and daughter Nellie proved to be very popular with viewers for their often evil, yet humorous, antics.
+In the books Nellie's family members are very minor characters, whereas the Olesons became major figures on the series, with several episodes focusing on Nellie or her family.
+Eventually the "villainous duo" of mother Harriet and daughter Nellie proved to be very popular with viewers for their often evil, yet humorous, antics.